Read At the Edge of Miracles with voice, context, and method in the same frame.

 Prompt 1: Hume suggests that the probability that human frailty, such as misremembering or mendacity, will always be greater than the probability of a single supernatural miracle claim being true…

-Read the section as a small map: The Probability of the Testimony Being False ( ) should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: The Probability of the Testimony Being False ( ) should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

 The Probability of the Miracle Occurring ( )